Parenting Plans (court orders about child custody)

 - How does the court make sure we follow the Parenting Plan?

-- How can I change a Permanent/Final Parenting Plan?
+- Can I change a Permanent/Final Parenting Plan?

 - What if I want to move with the child?